When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Take Note

-It’s best not to use essential oils if your baby is under three months of age (1).
-Use only oils deemed safe for babies, such as tea tree, lavender, or lemon.
-Ensure that most or all of the scent has faded before using the pillow.
-The oil is the antibacterial property in the spray and is not being used for aromatherapy purposes.
+Safety First: Skip essential oils if your baby is under three months old (1).
+If you use them, choose safe options like tea tree, lavender, or lemon.
+Ensure the scent fades before using the pillow again.
+The oil is intended for antibacterial properties, not aromatherapy.

 Directions:

-1. Fill your spray bottle with two cups of hot water.
+1. Fill the spray bottle with hot water.

 How To Clean A Nursing Pillow

-Product Image of the Boppy Nursing Pillow Bare Naked Original Support, Pillow Only, Nursing Pillow...
+Product Image of the Boppy Bare Naked Original Nursing Pillow, Pillow Only, Cover Sold Separately,...

-1. Unzip the slipcover and remove it from your nursing pillow.
+1. Remove the cover: Unzip the slipcover and take it off the pillow.

-2. Zip the cover closed before washing to protect the zipper.
+2. Protect the zipper: Zip the cover closed before washing to prevent it from snagging other items.

-3. Press out as much air as possible before sticking your pillow in the washer.
+3. Prep the pillow: Press out excess air before placing the pillow in the washer.

-4. Wash your pillow and slipcover on the delicate cycle with an extra spin and cold water.
-(If you have a top loader with an agitator, even out the load by adding another pillow.)
+4. Wash cycle: Wash the pillow and slipcover on a delicate cycle with cold water.
+If using a top loader with an agitator, add a second pillow to balance the load.

-5. Wrap a sneaker or tennis ball in a pillowcase or sock and throw it in the dryer with your Boppy to keep its shape and get all the excess moisture out.
+5. Dry effectively: Wrap a tennis ball in a sock and throw it in the dryer.
+Tumble dry the Boppy pillow and slipcover on a gentle, low-heat cycle.

 Product Image of the My Brest Friend Nursing Pillow - Deluxe - Enhanced Comfort w/ Slipcover -...